barebox/barebox/Documentation/user/bootchooser.rst

 Using the *State* Framework as Backend for Run-Time Variable Data
 -----------------------------------------------------------------

-Usually the *bootchooser* modifies its data in global variables which are connected to :ref:`non volatile variables <config_device>`.
+Usually *bootchooser* modifies its data in global variables which are connected to :ref:`non volatile variables <config_device>`.

 Alternatively the :ref:`state_framework` can be used for this data, which allows to store this data redundantly in some kind of persistent memory.

-In order to let the *bootchooser* use the *state* framework for its storage backend, configure the ``bootchooser.state_prefix`` variable with the *state* variable set instance name.
+In order to let *bootchooser* use the *state* framework for its storage backend, configure the ``bootchooser.state_prefix`` variable with the *state* variable set instance name.